irisnabolotnyj/curadoriadeideias/README.md

 # jardinheiradeideias
-Cultivo o conhecimento como a fonte para mudança!
+Cultivo o conhecimento como a fonte onde a mudança floresce.